Generic Name: Tacrolimus 0.03% Ointment (ta KROE li mus)

 Brand Name: Protopic

 - Long-term safety of Protopic (tacrolimus 0.03% ointment) is not known.
 Lymphoma, skin cancer, and other types of cancer have rarely happened in people treated with Protopic (tacrolimus 0.03% ointment).
+It is not known if Protopic (tacrolimus 0.03% ointment) caused this effect.
 Do not use Protopic (tacrolimus 0.03% ointment) without a break for a long time unless told to do so by the doctor.
-Use only on skin that has eczema.
+Use only on the affected skin.
 If you have questions, talk with the doctor.

 - This medicine is not approved for use in children younger than 2 years of age.
 Talk with the doctor.